lindosdev/FBNF/README.md

 	Starting with V14, there will be folders for files with Windows, *nix/modern Mac and classic Mac line endings.
 There will also be a folder for DOS-formatted files.
 	The DOS folder will not be up-to-date with the rest.

-	There will also be small changes made to reduce file size and make the charts easier to read.
-	/* Eliminate spaces between string numbers and notes */

 Version 14 (BOOK) (TUNINGS NOT YET CONVERTED TO REFERENCE CHART)